Transportation of Dangerous Goods (TDG) - Overview

 - The technical name or the statement “not odorized”

-- The Emergency Response Assistance Plan (ERAP) number and its activating telephone number
+- The Emergency Response Assistance Plan (ERAP) reference number and the ERAP telephone number

-- The flash point if the product is a Class 3, Flammable Liquids and is being transported on a ship (e.g., gasoline, diesel, etc.)
+- The flash point if the product is a Class 3, Flammable Liquids and is being transported on a ship or vessel (e.g., gasoline, diesel, etc.)

 - Special instructions such as the control and emergency control temperatures of Classes 4.1 and 5.2